 - Setting up the Enrollment Server.

-Important: After setting up the Enrollment Server, make sure you meet the port requirements for the Enrollment Server described in DNS Requirements for a Horizon Cloud Pod in Microsoft and Related Service Features.
+Important: After setting up the Enrollment Server, make sure you meet the port requirements for the Enrollment Server described in First-Gen Tenants - Horizon Cloud on Microsoft Azure Deployments - Host Name Resolution Requirements, DNS Names.

 - Adding the Enrollment Server information to the Horizon Universal Console's Active Directory page.